This tutorial explains what is Java used for. We will discuss the top real-world Java Applications including tools & technologies based on Java:

 #8) Server Apps In Financial Industry

-Financial institutions like banks, investors need various software programs to run their day-to-day business like front and back office electronic trading systems, writing settlement and confirmation systems, data processing, etc.
+Financial institutions like banks and investors need various software programs to run their day-to-day business like front and back office electronic trading systems, writing settlement and confirmation systems, data processing, etc.

-Java is mostly used for these tools to write server-side applications that receive data from one server, processes it, and sends the processed data to the other servers or processes.
+Java is mostly used for these tools to write server-side applications that receive data from one server, process it, and send the processed data to the other servers or processes.

 Most of the leading financial institutions like Barclays, Citi group, Goldman Sach, etc. use Java-based software tools for their business.

 #9) Software Tools

 Many software tools used for development are written in Java.
 For example, IDEs like Eclipse, IntelliJ IDEA, and Net beans are all written and developed in Java.